Non-Stormwater & Waste/Material Management

 This section describes proper hazardous waste handling procedures to prevent associated pollutants from entering stormwater.

-Hazardous waste includes but is not limited to the following substances: petroleum products, concrete curing compounds, sanitary wastes, paints, stains, wood preservatives, asphalt products, pesticides, acids, solvents and roofing tar.
+Hazardous waste includes but is not limited to the following substances: petroleum products, concrete curing compounds, sanitary wastes, paints, stains, wood preservatives, asphalt products, pesticides, acids, solvents, and roofing tar.
 If non-hazardous waste comes into contact with the above wastes, it is considered hazardous.

-Sites with existing structures may contain wastes which must be disposed of in accordance with Federal, State, and local regulations, including: sandblasting grit mixed with lead, cadmium, or chromium-based paints; asbestos; and polychlorinated biphenyls (PCBs).
+Sites with existing structures may contain wastes which must be disposed of in accordance with federal, state, and local regulations, including: sandblasting grit mixed with lead, cadmium, or chromium-based paints; asbestos; and polychlorinated biphenyls (PCBs).

 GUIDELINES